ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 Each difference plotting ``.png`` file contains three subplots.
 The plot for the second experiment (``test_expt``) appears in the top left corner, and the plot for the first experiment (``control``) appears in the top right corner.
 The difference plot that compares both experiments appear at the bottom.
 Areas of white signify no difference between the plots.
 Therefore, if the forecast output from both experiments is exactly the same, the difference plot will show a white square (see :ref:`Sea Level Pressure <slp>` for an example).
 If the forecast output from both experiments is extremely different, the plot will show lots of color.

 In general, it is expected that the results for ``test_expt`` (using FV3_RRFS_v1beta physics and HRRR/RAP data) will be more accurate than the results for ``control`` (using FV3_GFS_v16 physics and FV3GFS data) because the physics in ``test_expt`` is designed for high-resolution, storm-scale prediction over a short period of time.
-The ``control`` experiment physics is better for predicting the evolution of larger scale weather phenomena, like jet stream movement and cyclone development, since the cumulus physics in the FV3_GFS_v16 suite is not configured to run at the 3-km resolution.
+The ``control`` experiment physics is better for predicting the evolution of larger scale weather phenomena, like jet stream movement and cyclone development, since the cumulus physics in the FV3_GFS_v16 suite is not configured to run at 3-km resolution.

 Analysis
 ^^^^^^^^^^^